-This isn't just any cottage cheese pie recipe, it's a traditional family recipe favored for generations, so you know it's good.
-Please read the interesting background story that includes some helpful baking hints and then treat yourself by making an amazingly satisfying old fashioned dessert.
+This isn't any old fashioned German cottage cheese pie recipe, it's a traditional family recipe favored for generations, so you know it's especially delicious.

 Submitted by Bob in Florida, USA

-The crust was like a sweet cookie mixture, thicker by twice the depth of a typical pie crust.
+The buttery pie crust was like a sweet cookie mixture, thicker by twice the depth of a typical pie shell.
 It also extended out past the edge of the pie pan by about an inch or so.
-The pie was ALWAYS made in a glass pie pan.
+The pie was ALWAYS made in a glass pie pan or oven-proof baking dish.

 The pie was refrigerated for hours to make it firm after baking.
-However, if made exactly right, it would be firm enough to slice cleanly and eat after cooling for an hour.
+However, if made exactly right, its custard-like texture would be firm enough to slice cleanly and eat after cooling for an hour.

 My grandparents would now be 115 years old, or so, and they were second generation Americans of Dutch and German decent.
 They grew up as dairy farmers in Ohio and Wisconsin.